jasminepahwa17/jasminepahwa17/README.md

+Hey there

-Hey there, I'm Jasmine
+I'm Jasmine
-A Front End developer from New Delhi
+Front End developer from New Delhi

 <p>
 - I am an undergraduate student studying Web Development.